-- 1. You must email Dr. Gipson to tell him that you will be unable to attend class 7 days prior to the missed class.
-Check your sent mail box to verify that the email was actually sent and indicate that you would like a delivery receipt. - 2.
-At the same time, you must also forward Dr. Gipson the invitation letter for the interview that states your name, the name and location of the program or job, the contact person, and the date and time of the interview.
+- 1. You must email Dr. Gipson to tell him that you cannot attend class 7 days before the missed class.
+Check your sent mailbox to verify that the email was actually sent and indicate that you would like a delivery receipt. - At the same time, you must also forward Dr. Gipson the invitation letter for the interview that states your name, the name and location of the program or job, the contact person, and the date and time of the interview.
 Open houses or interviews for jobs that will be held while pursuing your undergraduate degree will not be excused.